 Matthew D. Saneholtz, CFA, CFP®, EA joined Tobias Financial Advisors over fifteen years ago.
 During his time at Tobias Financial Advisors, Matthew has tackled a wide range of duties.
-Currently, Matthew serves as a Senior Financial Advisor and is a co-owner of the company.
+Currently, Matthew serves as a Senior Wealth Advisor and is a co-owner of the company.
 Among his many responsibilities at the firm, Matthew provides financial planning and investment advisory services to our broad client base.

 While employed with Tobias Financial Advisors, Matthew has pursued and secured several prestigious designations.
 These credentials allow him to uniquely service our client base.
 In 2008, Matthew earned the certification of CFP® Professional.
 In 2011, Matthew achieved the right to use the Chartered Financial Analyst designation.
 This designation is widely regarded in the global financial market for its rigorous focus on current investment knowledge, analytical skill, and ethical standards.
 With only more than 140,000 CFA charterholders worldwide, this is truly a mark of distinction.
 Since earning this designation, Matthew has been a member of the CFA Institute and the CFA Society of South Florida.
 In 2012, Matthew attained Enrolled Agent status, which allows him the privilege to practice before the Internal Revenue Service.